gecko0307/dagon/doc/tutorials/Tutorial 12. Particles.md

 # Tutorial 12.
 Particles

 Particles are a set of small, same-shaped objects whos movement is ruled by simple dynamics laws and random factors of varying influence.
-They are useful for simulating fire, smoke, dust, explosions, fireworks, water splashes, etc. By default particles in Dagon are billboards (camera-oriented quads), but you can use any Entity as a particle.
-Billboard particles can be soft (gradually blended with underlying environment based on depth distance to avoid ugly clipping).
+They are useful for simulating fire, smoke, dust, explosions, fireworks, water splashes, etc. Particles in Dagon are billboards (camera-oriented quads).
+They can be soft (gradually blended with underlying environment based on depth distance to avoid ugly clipping).
 Particles also drop shadows, which can be partially transparent using alpha cutout.

 To create a particle system, attach `ParticleSystem` modifier to your entity:
 ```d